federizer/federizer.github.io/README.md

 ## Federizer
-### Federizer is the cloud-native email system.
+### Federizer is a digital postal system.
 It is a replacement for a traditional email system that no longer meets security standards and functional requirements.